Lamborghini Lanzador

 The Lamborghini Lanzador is an electric concept car developed by Italian automobile manufacturer Lamborghini.
-It is set to be the company's first production electric vehicle and it was scheduled to enter production in 2028 but was later delayed to 2029.
+It was set to be the company's first production electric vehicle and it was scheduled to enter production in 2028, but was cancelled in 2026 and shifted to become hybrid.

 Overview

 The Lanzador concept was presented on 18 August 2023, at Monterey Car Week during the Pebble Beach Concours d'Elegance.

 The Lanzador is an SUV-like 2+2 coupé with significant ground clearance.

 Specifications

-The Lanzador features two electric motors that are located on both axles.
+The Lanzador features originally included two electric motors that are located on both axles.
+But this was shifted to a hybrid system with the overhaul announced in 2026.